JochenFM/MS3_VideoLibrary/TESTING.md

 The site is supported by [Materialize](https://materializecss.com/) and has been thoroughly tested at all stages of development using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).
-MaterializeCSS may limit design choices and customization at times, but this was an acceptable compromise given the advantages they provide, such as their fluid responsive grid system which was used throughout this site, including the container class and a number of [Helpers](https://materializecss.com/helpers.html), such as classes for text-align and hiding/showing content.
+MaterializeCSS may limit design choices and customization at times, but this was an acceptable compromise given the advantages provided, such as a fluid responsive grid system which was used throughout this site, including the container class and a number of [Helpers](https://materializecss.com/helpers.html), such as classes for text-align and hiding/showing content.

 Examples: